Eggwite/megacloud-key-extractor/README.md

 ## Key Extraction Example

-The `findAndExtractKeyPlugin` is designed to find the AES key by recognizing common patterns in the deobfuscated code.
+The `findAndExtractKeyPlugin` is designed to find the AES key by recognising common patterns in the deobfuscated code.
 Let's walk through a more complex example.

 Consider the following simplified snippet of deobfuscated code, which constructs the key from an array of character codes: